The Best and Worst Thousand Dollars of June 2026

 What this table teaches (and what it can't)

-Three honest lessons live in these panels.
-First, convexity is real: a cheap out-of-the-money option can multiply absurdly when the underlying moves fast, which is exactly why lottery-ticket contracts trade at a penny.
-Second, the distribution is the price of that convexity: the 14 contracts that went ten-x-plus sit beside 9385 that were nearly wiped out — the expected outcome of buying pennies is losing them (the market makers explainer covers who sells the lottery tickets).
-Third, hindsight tables cannot be traded: the winning ticket required knowing, on June 1, both the direction and the timing of a twenty-percent-range month.
+Four lessons.
+Convexity is real: a cheap out-of-the-money option multiplies absurdly when the underlying moves fast, exactly why lottery tickets trade for pennies.
+Headline multiples deserve forensics: June's 495x rests on one two-lot print; the tradable ride was a double.
+The distribution is the price of convexity: 14 ten-baggers sit beside 9385 near-wipeouts (the market makers explainer covers who sells the tickets).
+And hindsight cannot be traded: the winning ticket did not exist on June 1, it first printed June 15, and buying it meant knowing, that morning, the direction and timing of the two weeks that followed.
 This page measures what June contained.
 It does not suggest what July will.

 Data notes